thinktecture/boardz-cross-platform-sample/README.md

 ## Supported platforms
 * Any modern web browser (Chrome, Firefox, Edge, Safari) by simply hosting it
 * Mobile platforms (iOS, Android, Windows) by packaging the app using Cordova
-* Desktop platforms (Windows, Mac OS X, Linux) by packaging the app using GitHub's electron
+* Desktop platforms (Windows, Mac OS X, Linux) by packaging the app using Electron

 ### Android Settings